 Who we are

-The Digital Securities Initiative is an industry-wide collaborative effort with no incorporated entity or member dues required to participate.
+The Digital Securities Initiative is an open collaboration with no incorporated entity or member dues required to participate.
 Contributing organizations sponsor their own team members to spend time on the initiative when it is in their interest.

-It was started and is led by Nevin Freeman, who is part of the Reserve project, which has a vision that depends on securities being available within DeFi, but is not itself involved in security tokenization and has no financial interest in any security tokenization company.
+It was started by Confusion Capital, which is involved in the Reserve project.
+Reserve has a vision that depends on securities being available within DeFi, but is not itself involved in security tokenization and has no financial interest in any security tokenization company.